Compendium solar spectrum formation: RT basics

 In the meantime ``response functions'' were formulated that estimate the effect of perturbations of a given quantity on an emergent line profile (classics \citeads{1971SoPh...20....3M}, \citeads{1975SoPh...43..289B}, \citeads{1986A&A...163..135M}) but nowadays this is done by numerical sensitivity analysis, for example the ``multi-Multi'' analysis in \linkrjrpage{1992AAp...253..567C}{14}{Fig.\,12} of \citetads{1992A&A...253..567C} varying many transitions in their \MgI\ model atom one by one (\rrref{endnote}{note:MgI12micron}), the successive step-function temperature perturbation to quantify UV intensity response of \citetads{2005ApJ...625..556F} and the NLTE-nonE versus LTE simulation-run comparison in \linkrjrpage{2007AAp...473..625L}{7}{Fig.\,4} of \citetads{2007A&A...473..625L} (\rrref{Sect.}{sec:Oslo}).

-Scorn-avoiding moral: even if your nice simulation reproduces actual observations you still have to delve per sensitivity analysis into your simulation to diagnose how and why, as difficult as diagnosing observations but with the advantages that you can check below $\tau\tis\,1$ and know the inputs. \citetads{1994chdy.conf...47C} (more formally \citeads{1997ApJ...481..500C}) remains the canonical example: intricate observed patterns, convincing reproduction with data-driven simulation (\rrref{endnote}{note:CSshocks}), four-panel breakdowns (\rrref{endnote}{note:4pdiagrams}).}.
+Scorn-avoiding moral: even if your superduper simulation reproduces actual observations you still have to delve per sensitivity analysis into your simulation to diagnose how and why.
+Yet deeper (non-blindly) when you use a simulation to teach machine learning.
+As difficult as diagnosing observations but with the advantages that you can check below $\tau\tis\,1$ and know the inputs. \citetads{1994chdy.conf...47C} (more formally \citeads{1997ApJ...481..500C}) remains the canonical example: intricate observed patterns, convincing reproduction with data-driven simulation (\rrref{endnote}{note:CSshocks}), four-panel breakdowns (\rrref{endnote}{note:4pdiagrams}).}.